-- 252. Claimants' failure to meet their burden of proof justifies rejection of their attempt to incorporate by reference Article 11(5) of the Colombia-Switzerland BIT.
-Additional reasons (discussed in sub-sections (a) and (b) below) exist for rejecting Claimants' attempted reliance on the Chapter 12 MFN Clause. - (a) The Chapter 12 MFN Clause cannot be used to circumvent conditions of consent to arbitration - 253.
+- 251. Claimant's failure to meet her burden of proof justifies rejection of her attempt to incorporate by reference Article 11(5) of the Colombia-Switzerland BIT.
+Additional reasons (discussed in sub-sections (a) and (b) below) exist for rejecting Claimant's attempted reliance on the Chapter 12 MFN Clause. - (a) The Chapter 12 MFN Clause cannot be used to circumvent conditions of consent to arbitration - 252.
 Under an appropriate interpretation and application of the Chapter 12 MFN Clause, as confirmed by the relevant case law, such clause cannot be used to circumvent conditions of consent in the TPA.
-Claimants therefore are not entitled to replace the three-year limitations period of the TPA with the five-year limitations period of the Colombia-Switzerland BIT. - 254.
-The Chapter 12 MFN Clause, like any other treaty provision, must be interpreted in accordance with Article 31 of the VCLT, i.e., by focusing on the ordinary meaning of its terms, in its context and in light of the object and purpose of the TPA.582 Claimants recognize that this is the approach taken by international
+Claimant therefore is not entitled to replace the three-year limitations period of the TPA with the five-year limitations period of the Colombia-Switzerland BIT. - 253.
+The Chapter 12 MFN Clause, like any other treaty provision, must be interpreted in accordance with Article 31 of the VCLT, i.e., by focusing on the ordinary meaning of its terms, in its context and in light of the object and purpose of the TPA.571 Although Claimant recognizes that this is the approach taken by international tribunals that have interpreted MFN clauses,572 she fails to interpret the Chapter 12 MFN Clause in accordance with Article 31 of the VCLT.
+Claimant also disregards the line of jurisprudence573 (including the majority of recent